framesurge/perseus/docs/0.4.x/en-US/reference/state-generation.md

 The *build state* strategy is very simple: provide a function to a [`Template`](=struct.Template@perseus) and it will be run when you build your app.
 Its output will then be used as state!

 To take a simple example, let's say you have a (very contrived) page that should display the number of entries in a database at the time it was built.
-You would make a templat for this, perhaps called `entries` (so it would be hosted at `/entries` on your site), and you'd provide a simple view that calls on some state, which would only need a single property for the number of entries in the DB.
+You would make a template for this, perhaps called `entries` (so it would be hosted at `/entries` on your site), and you'd provide a simple view that calls on some state, which would only need a single property for the number of entries in the DB.
 Then, just show that!

 To make this work though, we need to execute some logic at build-time, which we can do with *build state*!
 By calling the `.build_state_fn()` method on [`Template`](struct.Template@perseus) and providing a function annotated with `#[perseus::build_state]`, that function will be called when the template is built, and its output will be used to provide the initial value of the state.